 Beyond the three mandated services, the Township Government provides other vital services to the people next door.
 This may include senior citizens programs, youth programs, assistance to the disabled, parks and recreational facilities, health services and cemetery maintenance.
 In this regard, the township government serves its neighbors from the cradle to the grave.

 Township government, established in Providence, Rhode Island in 1636, is the oldest existing unit of government continuing to serve on the North American continent.
 Township government was in existence for 140 years prior to the signing of the Declaration of Independence in 1776.
 The wording of the Declaration of Independence reflects the fact that 38 of its 56 signers had experienced the benefits of township government.

 The Declaration’s statement that “government should derive its just powers from the consent of the governed” is demonstrated at the Annual Town Meeting held on the second Tuesday of each April.
 The Annual Town Meeting is still an important function of our nation’s 17,000 townships after more than 360 years.
 The Illinois Constitution of 1848 gave voters in each county the opportunity to adopt Township Government.
 By 1850, the first township governments began operation.
 Today, 85 of Illinois’s 102 counties operate under the township form of government and the 1,428 townships serve more than 8 million citizens.

-The Naperville Township has been in operation since the mid-1800s.
+The Naperville Township governmental body has been in operation since the mid-1800s